JohnnyCasares/trialpathway/README.md

 - **API Interaction:** Postman is utilized for testing and interacting with the AACT database endpoints during development to ensure proper integration and functionality.

+- **Artificial Intelligence** Facebook's BART NLP model is used in this application for both patients and researchers.
+The summary helps patients get a concise description of the study in case the ones provided fail to convey the goal and purpose of the study.
+In the case of the researchers, the tool is used to create a summary of the detailed description of their study.
 ## Sources:

 - [NCBI Bookshelf](https://www.ncbi.nlm.nih.gov/books/NBK50888/): Provides valuable insights into the clinical trial process and best practices.